 Regular meetings of the Board shall be held at least quarterly at a time and place determined by the Board.
-All regular, special, or committee meetings of the Board are open meetings.
+All regular and committee meetings of the Board are open meetings to members of the Association in good standing.
 However, only the members of the Board and appropriate committees are required to be notified.